business

 • Price: The cost of filing articles of organization in California is $70.
 There is an additional $20 fee to file a Statement of Information, which needs to be filed every two years.
 California residents can appoint themselves as registered agents for the LLC instead of paying for Commercial Registered Agents.

-• Ease of Registration: Like most states, California allows online filing and filing through
+• Ease of Registration: Like most states, California allows online filing and filing through the mail.

 • Privacy: California allows anonymity and nominee officers.